 Short answer: no.

-Long answer: If you have previously been using nofollows as a way to block sponsored links or in order to link to pages you do not want to endorse, Google will continue to honor that.
+Long answer: If you have previously used nofollows as a way to block sponsored links, Google will continue to honor that.
+The same holds true for linking to pages you do not want to endorse.
 So there’s no need to go back and change any nofollows that already exist on your site.

 Can I Use More Than One Link Attribute on One Link?

 Yes.
 Combining the new attributes, or adding a nofollow attribute, is completely valid according to Google.
-In fact, using a nofollow attribute along with either of the new attributes will qualify that outbound link to Google and to any service you use that doesn’t support the new link attributes.
+In fact, using a nofollow attribute along with either of the new attributes will qualify that outbound link to Google.

 Do I Need to Change Nofollows for Ads or Sponsored Links?